 People who are professional investors, have a significant portion of their net worth tied to their ownership of a business or have accumulated wealth through steady savings over their lifetime.

 I know it’s a bit counterintuitive.

 The Wall Street marketing machine would have you believe that in order to invest like the 1%ers you have to give them ALL of your money…that’s what wealthy people do…right?

 Most of the people we know have achieved their wealth through a controlling interest in a privately held business and/or the discipline of stashing away a significant percentage of their income over time.
 They’re familiar with risk but choose to pursue risks that afford them a degree of control.

 That’s not to say they don’t invest any of their money in the market, however, they do so with the understanding that they may go through periods of pain.
 A la, last week.

 Okay, I’ve beaten that horse to death…right?
 You get my point.

 I know what you’re thinking.

-Dave Ramsey and Suze Orman said owning any type of cash value life insurance is b-a-d.
-They just love to beat up on whole life and all types of universal life insurance.
+Dave Ramsey, Suze Orman, and all of the new generation F.I.R.E (financial independence retire early) crowd say that owning any type of cash value life insurance is b-a-d.
+They love to beat up on whole life and indexed universal life insurance.

-That being said, they’re not garbage because the product itself is bad, they’re garbage because the policies were poorly designed.
+That being said, the policies are not garbage because the product is bad, they were implemented poorly.